Digital and Business Skills

 In a nutshell

 Studying BSc Business Management with Finance at the University of Salford gives you an understanding of the challenges faced by governments and organisations worldwide, as well as the skills and knowledge to work in a high-level business or managerial career.
-This industry-led course combines theory with professional experience, through live projects and professional placements.
+This industry-led course combines theory with professional experience, through business simulations, live projects and professional placements.

 Our goal is to prepare you for a fulfilling life and professional career.
 Along the way, you’ll learn to be curious, adaptable and confident, ready to meet the digital, ethical and sustainability challenges of the 21st century.